 The data that might have been accessed includes names, Social Security numbers, birth dates and addresses.
 The company also said driver’s license numbers might also have been exposed.
 The unauthorized access also compromised some personal information for an undisclosed number of residents of the United Kingdom and Canada, Equifax said.

 Unauthorized access to the information occurred from mid-May to July, the company said, and was discovered by the company on July 29.
-Equifax engaged a outside cybersecurity firm to investigate, the company said.
+Equifax, which is based in Atlanta, engaged a outside cybersecurity firm to investigate, the company said.

 The company has set up a website, www.equifaxsecurity2017.com, for additional information and to access credit monitoring and identity theft protection services.